-all High Adventure Awards obtained through the Trading Post and through
+all High Adventure Awards obtained through the High Adventure Team.

 "TREK AID 100", an official

-copy of which can be purchased at the San Diego - Imperial Council's
+hard-copy of which may be purchased at the San Diego - Imperial Council

 Service Center at 1207 Upas St, San Diego, CA 92103.

-Only the general requirements are given below.
-Complete requirements for each
+In addition to the general requirements given below, complete requirements for

-of the individual awards are in Trek Aid 100.
+each individual award are included in Trek Aid 100.

 - 1. Changes or Exceptions